FailAcademy/learning/adp-vancouver/_slides/week-01/02-introducing-postgres2.md

 Constraining our columns ensures that any data we add to our database is consistent.

-- What other constraints are present on the columns in tables we created?<br/>
+- What other constraints are present on the columns in tables we created?
 - Why are constraints important?

 .footnote[.red[*]